abbreviatedman/spellbound/data/quotes.md

 408
 00:23:13,440 --> 00:23:15,130
-but...
+but…

 409
 00:23:15,923 --> 00:23:18,333
-if it's what you desire...
+if it's what you desire…

 410
 00:23:22,340 --> 00:23:25,408